stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (yzhu12-stat6250): Why does the step PROC SORT fails if it doesn't contain BY statement?
 - Question (kveng−stat6250): Why does PROC SORT step generate errors and stops processing with this code?
 -*Question* (lwang30-stat6250) : In what other proc step is "BY" statement required ?
+- Question (rluo-stat6250): How long will the TITLE and FOOTNOTE statement remain in effect?

 [Course Textbook Chapter 4, Problem 9]